-To ensure data in aligned, Data-Audits are needed and this is where Data Content Manager helps.
+To ensure data is aligned, Data-Audits are needed and this is where Data Content Manager helps.

-Data Content Manager is the only tool available that can help you to ensure that you follow the CSDM or any other data model within your ServiceNow instance.
-With Data Content Manager, CSDM implementation can be accelerated considerably leading to quick and tangible results, and consequently cost savings and improved ROI .
+Data Content Manager is the best tool available that can help you to ensure that you follow the CSDM or any other data model within your ServiceNow instance.
+With Data Content Manager, CSDM implementation can be accelerated considerably leading to quick and tangible results, and consequently cost savings and improved ROI.